 A $100 application processing fee is due with the application.
 This fee is non-refundable, and may be paid by check (made payable to National Park Service) or cashiers check only.
 Payment of the Application Fee does not guarantee that the National Park Service will issue a permit.
 Complex applications and proposed activities may require more extensive review; in these cases, a permittee may be charged an additional application fee.

-Management costs are costs that may be incurred by the park through expanding park hours of operation, monitoring, supporting, cleaning up, or restoring a resource after event use.
+Management may be incurred by the park through expanding park hours of operation, monitoring, supporting, cleaning up, or restoring a resource after event use.
 They are recovered at a rate of $50/hour per employee.

 Your Special Use Permit does not grant access to Pearson Air Museum.
 The Tex Rankin Theater is located inside Pearson Air Museum with permitted use limited to the Tex Rankin Theater.
 For increased privacy, it is recommended that you schedule your event early or after hours.